Meet the Coach

 Experience and Parternships

-Dr. Caylor has had 24 years of post-residency clinical experience, 15 of those years involving academic medicine at the residency level.
+Dr. Caylor has had over 24 years of post-residency clinical experience, 16 of those years involving academic medicine at the residency level.
 She completed the faculty development fellowship through the University of Washington.
 She serves as the coach for the Hybrid UW and Madigan Faculty Development Program.
 She partners with the Behavioral Health Faculty at the Alaska Family Medicine Residency to deliver Physician Toolbox Talks to residents.
 She also partners with several family medicine residency programs as an external coach to deliver group and individual coaching to residents and faculty, as well as works directly with many individual physicians.
 In addition to her own coaching program, Dr. Caylor works with top-notch programs that offer coaching to faculty and trainees across specialties: Coaching for Institutions, AMWA Evolve, and Better Together Physician Coaching.
 Through these programs, she's had the opportunity to coach within research studies at Mayo and with CU.
-She also donates coaching sessions through STFM"s virtual coaching program.
+She also donates coaching sessions through STFM's virtual coaching program.
 To date, Dr. Caylor has coached over 300 physicians.
 She is a generalist at heart and works with her clients on their identified needs.
 She sees her clients as whole, capable and resourceful.

 Training and Qualifications